energyscope/EnergyScope_coupling_GEMMES/Docs/sections/Input Data - Colombia.rst

    ..
 [7e]
       According to :cite:`IDEAM2023`, Colombia annually produces around 1.5 million tons of non-renewable waste.
 We multiply this figure by an energy content of 13.7 MJ/kg (taken from :cite:`usEnergy_2019`) to obtain the total potential.

-The corresponding price and GHG emissions are given in :numref:`Table %s <tab:prices_resources_biomass>`.
+The corresponding cost for year 2035 and GHG emissions are given in :numref:`Table %s <tab:costs_resources_biomass>`.
 Two metrics are proposed for GHG emissions: one accounting for the impact associated with extraction, transportation and combustion (based on GWP100a-IPCC2013 :cite:`Moret2017PhDThesis`); the other accounting only for direct emissions related to combustion (based on :cite:t:`Quaschning2015`).
 The first metric